dkt101/dkt101/_pages/markdown.md

 ---
 ## Resources

-:   These links will provide you with a wealth of (mostly Maryland-specific) data related to safety.
+### These links will provide you with a wealth of (mostly Maryland-specific) data related to safety.
+#### Crash data is data for all those police reports that are filled out when someone gets in a crash.
+The data can be very useful.

 Prepped Open Crash Data for Baltimore City
-###Crash data is data for all those police reports that are filled out when someone gets in a crash.
-The data can be very useful.
 :   I prepped some of [open crash data](https://drive.google.com/file/d/1cuNCBIzq7yR3J6R_taZti_EPfQNUGXb5/view?usp=sharing) for Baltimore City (2015-2018) and added some variables of interest.
 :   There is also a smaller version with variable meanings coded [here](https://drive.google.com/file/d/18pvz3Ax62l-Lq2-L9kg6pyYmmShWmKB_/view?usp=sharing)
 :   [Crash Data Dictionary](https://opendata.maryland.gov/download/7xpx-5fte/application%2Fvnd.ms-excel) _beware that the circum_person table is not fully accurate_